- Installing and Setting up CET Developer

 - (Optional) Change the default location of workspace by picking a local folder.
 Default is set to C:\CetDev.

 - Click Save.

 A build workspace is created the same way as a regular workspace, but with the inclusion of checking the Use for Build checkbox which is found in the workspace creator.
 A required name-suffix “_build” will be automatically added to the workspace as opposed to a regular workspace.

 It is, of course, necessary to have a good system in place to facilitate version control.
 At Configura, our preferred version control software is GitLab, which is closely tied to workspaces in CET Developer.
 File changes in workspaces are tracked and handled by CET Developer.

-The CET Designer tools tab allows the user to set the version of CET Designer (32-bit/64-bit), launch CET Designer, repair their workspace, and also quickly access file paths that are relevant to the selected workspace.
+The CET tools tab allows the user to set the version of CET (32-bit/64-bit), launch CET, repair their workspace, and also quickly access file paths that are relevant to the selected workspace.

 |Switching between 32-bit and 64-bit|